 A commitment to increasing access to cancer care has driven Icon Group beyond Australian shores to embrace opportunities in the ASEAN region.
-With the incorporation of Singapore Oncology Consultants [SOC] providing an esteemed foundation on which to build a solid regional presence, we continue to explore new opportunities across South-East Asia and into China furthering the Group’s vision to make an impact on the global cancer burden.
+With the incorporation of Singapore Oncology Consultants [SOC] providing a solid foundation on which to build a strong regional presence, we continue to explore new opportunities across South-East Asia and into China furthering the Group’s vision to make an impact on the global cancer burden.
 Our current portfolio includes:

 Cancer Services – Asia